apache/datafusion-ballista/docs/README.md

 ## Release

-The documentation is served through the [datafusion-site](https://github.com/apache/datafusion-site/) repository.
+The documentation is published from the `asf-site` branch of this repository.

 Documentation is published automatically when documentation changes are pushed to the main branch.